Sendible insights Ultimate TikTok for Business: How to Succeed on TikTok in 2026

 Pro Tip: You can take any approach you'd like to create TikTok content, but try to incorporate authentic brand storytelling.

-However you decide to experiment with your TikTok marketing strategy, you need to make you're consistent.
+However you decide to experiment with your TikTok marketing strategy, you need to stay consistent.

 This is the universal rule for success on any social network, not just TikTok.
 Your TikTok videos will pick up steam only if you show up daily.